Health And Nature life

 2. Leave the slices in the forest, a new fungus will grow from them.

 “Absolute nonsense.
-The fungus is mainly a fungus, which is thin whitish fibers.
+The fungus is mainly a fungus, with thin whitish fibers.
 What grows up is just a reproductive organ.
 That is why it is good to cover the arcades after digging out so that they do not dry out. “

 3. Mushroom food should not be heated, the next day the mushrooms are spoiled.